digdir/designsystemet/MIGRATION.md

 #### New setup

-The styling for all components have now be extracted into a separate packages.`@digdir/designsystemet-theme` and `@digdir/designsystemet-css`, which now has to be imported to get Designsystemet styling for components.
+The styling for all components have now be extracted into a separate packages.

+`@digdir/designsystemet-theme` and `@digdir/designsystemet-css`, now has to be imported to get Designsystemet styling for components.

 The new setup for using React components with Designsystemet styling is now: